Extreme events in dynamical systems and random walkers: A review: Introduction

 This is important to understand the origin of extreme events like epileptic seizures \cite{o2013spreading}.
-It is important to develop a deeper understanding of the complexities for addressing the queries, like when a large population bloom may occur \cite{yao2011mathematical}, or how does the spreading of epidemics via social network \cite{wu2008community,liu2014information} take place.
+It is important to develop a deeper understanding of the complexities for addressing the queries like when a large population bloom may occur \cite{yao2011mathematical}, or how does the spreading of epidemics via social networks \cite{wu2008community,liu2014information} take place.
 Unfortunately, in most of the cases, precise knowledge of the physical model does not necessarily help to understand the mechanism behind extreme events.
-This problem particularly seems to be more pronounced in the case of high-dimensional complex systems, where only a low-dimensional subset of the many interacting variables participates in extreme event formation.
-In such systems, it is really a challenging task to propose an efficient strategy for prediction and mitigation of extreme events.
-The complex coupling among all state variables creates difficulty to isolate the ones that underpin extreme events.
+This problem particularly seems to be more pronounced in the case of high-dimensional complex systems, where only a low-dimensional subset of the many interacting variables participates in the formation of extreme events.
+In such systems, it is really a challenging task to propose an efficient strategy for the prediction and mitigation of extreme events.
+The complex interactions among all state variables create difficulty to isolate the ones that underpin extreme events.